Medicinal herbs for diabetes have been a part of traditional medicine for thousands of years.

 Any herb intended as a treatment should focus on lowering blood sugar levels and reducing some of the damaging effects of the disease.

-The use of medicinal herbs for diabetes treatment can be an important addition in the overall management of the disease and should be regarded as a part of a holistic approach that addresses proper nutrition and a good exercise program.
+The use of medicinal herbs for diabetes treatment can be an essential addition to the overall management of the disease and should be regarded as a part of a holistic approach that addresses proper nutrition and a good exercise program.

 It is important to visit a medical professional for proper diagnosis and the available treatment for the disease.

 Momordica, another active ingredient, has insulin-like effects, further decreasing blood glucose levels.
-Due to the potent hypoglycemic effect this supplement should be taken with care when using medications to control diabetes.
+Due to the potent hypoglycemic effect, this supplement should be taken with care when using medications to control diabetes.
+(2)(3)

-This medicinal herb has been used in Ayurvedic medicine for diabetes treatment for a long time.
-In clinical studies it has been shown to provide a blood sugar balancing property.
+Malabar kino (Pterocarpus marsupium) has been used in Ayurvedic medicine for diabetes treatment for a long time.
+In clinical studies, it has been shown to provide a blood sugar balancing property.

 Epicatechin, a flavonoid extracted from the bark of this plant, protects the beta cells in the pancreas from damage that causes a reduction in insulin production.

-Some type 2 diabetics have been able to discontinue their use, or reduce their dosage, of oral diabetic medications with use of this supplement (although this is not recommended without consultation with a medical professional.)
+Some type 2 diabetics have been able to discontinue their use or reduce their dosage, of oral diabetic medications with the use of this supplement (although this is not recommended without consultation with a medical professional.)
+(5)

-Fenugreek has strong anti-diabetic properties, as well as triglyceride and LDL cholesterol lowering effects.
+Fenugreek (Trigonella foenum-graecum) has strong anti-diabetic properties, as well as triglyceride and LDL cholesterol-lowering effects.
 It has also been shown to support HDL (good cholesterol) levels.

-Defatted fenugreek seed powder has been shown in studies to increase glucose tolerance and decrease fasting blood glucose levels after as few as 7 days.
+Defatted fenugreek seed powder has been shown in studies to increase glucose tolerance and decrease fasting blood glucose levels after as few as seven days.
+(6)

-Goldenseal has strong hypoglycemic properties and insulin supporting effects, as well.
-Although not as rapid as bitter melon, the blood sugar lowering effects of this supplement make it a good pre-meal supplement to increase glucose tolerance.
+Goldenseal (Hydrastis canadensis) has strong hypoglycemic properties and insulin supporting effects, as well.
+Although not as rapid as bitter melon, the blood sugar lowering effects of this supplement make it an excellent pre-meal supplement to increase glucose tolerance.

-Its insulin support also increases the glucose lowering effect.
+Its insulin support also increases the glucose-lowering effect.
+(7)

 - Bilberry – (Vaccinium myrtillus)